The yellow oak leaf fluttered from a branch ten meters over the ground. It landed in a capillary nest, then a sudden gust

 I felt the displaced air push against my face and hair.

-To avoid a conflagation, I turned off the motor.
-My adversary had long gone, so I followed my flashlight back into the
+To avoid a conflagration, I turned off the motor.
+My adversary had long gone, so I followed my flashlight back into the packing

-just outside the door leading toward the ovens.
+door leading toward the ovens.
 I pushed open the door, and hot molasses had just missed Keith.
-I saw that
+I saw that a precarious perch

-a precarious perch atop a step ladder had held the boiling mixture ready for the first person to push open the swinging door.
+atop a step ladder had held the boiling mixture ready for the first person to push open the swinging door.
+I retreated from

-I retreated from the mess, and went to mollify Keith's understandable behavior.
+the mess and went to mollify Keith's understandable behavior.

-while I searched for lunatics locally.
-A group, called the Pittsburgh Employment Coalition, protested the outflow of jobs
+I searched for lunatics locally.
+A group, called the Pittsburgh Employment Coalition, protested the outflow of jobs by leaving

-by leaving gory presents on the doorsteps of the major institutions, the perceived offenders.
-I had doubts about this lead
+gory presents on the doorsteps of the major institutions, the perceived offenders.
+I had doubts about this lead because no

-because no other firm had had any such trouble.
-In reality, I hoped to find out why they had singled out Cantaloop Bank.
+other firm had had any such trouble.
+I hoped to find out why they had singled out Cantaloop Bank.

-surprised some thieves at the Vide France bakery and nothing more.
-I found that theory strange because the newspapers reported
+some thieves at the Vide France bakery and nothing more.
+I found that theory strange because the newspapers reported nothing

-who assured me that no such bakery existed in Pittsburgh.
-I mentioned the cookie bags, and found out they were shams!
+assured me that no such bakery existed in Pittsburgh.
+I mentioned the cookie bags and found out they were shams!

 I called Mark later that afternoon at his office.
 He wasn't in, but he soon returned my call.